 With predictive analytics, marketers can see trends and get estimations of how their marketing campaigns will most likely perform.
 This information can be very beneficial to marketers because their efforts won’t be wasted.
 They will have the chance to implement the necessary changes in order to increase the likelihood of reaching the set goal for a marketing campaign on time.
 Thus, artificial intelligence helped to simplify and at the same time optimize marketing analytics practice.

-Historical data is the key to predictive analytics
+Historical data is the key to predictive analytics in marketing

 Predictive analytics algorithms are based on historical data gathered from various marketing channels and tools.
-This data is fundamental to building up good quality algorithms and getting high quality predictions.
+This data is fundamental to building up good quality algorithms and getting high-quality predictions.

 There are various ways in which a predictive analytics algorithm can be implemented and the methods that can be used.
 It can be either sophisticated artificial intelligence/deep learning models or more simple functions.
 The quality of the end results depends heavily on the data and the selection of the best model for it.